HMS Faulknor (1914): Royal Navy

 On 2 November 1916, the German submarine suffered double engine failure 25 mi west of Bergen, Norway, with responding to U-30 s distress signals and taking the stricken submarine under tow.
 U-30s radio signals were also picked up by the British who despatched three formations of warships to intercept the two submarines.
 Faulknor set off from Cromarty with six destroyers of the 12th Flotilla on 3 November, but was recalled later that day when the British intercepted signals indicating that U-30 had got her engines working again.
 Both submarines ran aground off Denmark on 4 November, and while U-30 managed to free herself, U-20 could not and was scuttled on 5 November.

 The Dover Patrol, protecting the Dover Barrage and shipping in the English Channel from German attack, had a shortage of modern destroyers, and as a result it was decided to transfer Faulknor and sister ship as reinforcements.
 Faulknor transferred to the Dover Patrol on 31 December 1916, joining the 6th Destroyer Flotilla.
 On the night of 25/26 February 1917, Faulknor was one of ten destroyers being held in reserve at Dover in case of German attack, with two light cruisers and four destroyers anchored off Deal in the Downs and five destroyers patrolling the Straits of Dover.
 German torpedo boats launched a raid on the Dover Barrage and shipping in the Channel that night.
 The raid was ineffective, with a clash between the patrolling destroyer causing one group of German torpedo boats to turn back, while a second group of German torpedo boats shelled Margate and Westgate-on-Sea, destroying a house and killing a woman and two children.
 The stand-by destroyers, including Faulknor, were ordered to form a patrol line in the channel in response, but saw nothing.
-On the night of 17/18 March 1917, German torpedo boats attacked targets in the Channel again, with two groups (one of 7 torpedo boats and one of 5 torpedo boats) attacking the Dover barrage, while four more torpedo boats (the 2nd Zeebrugge Half Flotilla) attacked the Downs.
+On the night of 17/18 March 1917, German torpedo boats attacked targets in the Channel again, with two groups (one of seven torpedo boats and one of five torpedo boats) attacking the Dover barrage, while four more torpedo boats (the 2nd Zeebrugge Half Flotilla) attacked the Downs.
 This time, Faulknor was part of the force defending the Downs.
-The northern German force torpedoed and sunk a merchant ship anchored outside the entrance to the Downs, and then shelled Ramsgate and Broadstairs before withdrawing.
+The northern German force torpedoed and sank a merchant ship anchored outside the entrance to the Downs, and then shelled Ramsgate and Broadstairs before withdrawing.
 They were spotted by the British torpedo boat which signalled for help, summoning the naval force protecting the Downs, including Faulknor, but the German force managed to escape without being engaged.
 The attack against the barrage resulted in the destroyer being torpedoed and sunk, with the destroyer being badly damaged by a torpedo when attempting to search for survivors from Paragon.